 He is the CEO of Twitter.

-to post and some people let me ask you about this particular case.
+Well, let me ask you about this particular case.

-I know people there are a lot of people that like Alex Jones.
+I know people, there are a lot of people that like Alex Jones.

-He has a fairly significant audience yeah he said what he said about Sandy Hook.
+Yeah, he said what he said about Sandy Hook.

 I just try to focus on my own shows.

-You know who gets to decide what's controversial content?
+You know, who gets to decide what's controversial content?

-Who gets to decide what gets pulled off and what doesn't get pulled off who gets to decide any of this isn't there an argument to be made Jack that the people should decide meaning they don't have to go to that Twitter account.
+Isn't there an argument to be made, Jack, that the people should decide, meaning they don't have to go to that Twitter account.

 And one of the things that we have noticed is there are certain behaviors that silence speech.

-They they silence voices.
+They silence voices.

 But if they don't, it's downright.

-I'm not comparing the two in any way.
+I'm not comparing the two and anything.

 I'm just giving two names just out of a hat.

-I mean, is that like, for example, I I mean, look, at least you're willing to come on this show and answer some questions for people.
+I mean, is that like, for example, I mean, look, at least you're willing to come on this show and answer some questions for people.

 I applaud you for that.

-Um, and I think you deserve a lot of credit for that, but you know what I'm asking here.
+And I think you deserve a lot of credit for that.

 Well, I think there's always boundaries to that.